alibaba/yalantinglibs/src/coro_rpc/doc/coro_rpc_introduction_en.md

 The server/client implementation shows the usability and core features of coro_rpc.
 Also, it shows us the core concept of RPC: that users can invoke remote methods in a way with local functions, and users will focus their efforts on RPC functions.

 Another usability of coro_rpc is that: there are barely any constraints on the RPC function itself.
 One could define an RPC function with any number of parameters.
-The parameters' should be a legal type for struct_pack.
+The parameters' type should be legal for struct_pack.
 (See [struct pack type system](https://alibaba.github.io/yalantinglibs/guide/struct-pack-type-system.html)).
 The serialization/deserialization procedures are transparent to users and the RPC framework will take care of them automatically.

 ## RPC with any parameters